 To examine if there is any causal relationship between variables, we have used the Dumitrescu and Hurlin (2012) method.
 One of the primary challenges with panel data models is the specification of heterogeneity while conducting the causality test.
 To address this issue, Dumitrescu and Hurlin (2012) assumed that all coefficients could differ between cross-sections to account for the heterogeneity across cross-sections.

-4.2.6 Cross-Sectional Autoregressive Distributed Lag (CSARDL)
+vi.
+Cross-Sectional Augmented Autoregressive Distributed Lag (CSARDL)

 The results of CS dependence and unit root tests proposed to apply the cross-sectional augmented-autoregressive distributed lags (CS-ARDL) approach for our model.